learn-co-curriculum/phase-3-ruby-oo-inheritance-inheritance-lab/README.md

 * Create a new student and have that student learn a few things from `avi` as well.
 * Then, `puts` out the existing knowledge of each student.

-<a href='https://learn.co/lessons/ruby-inheritance-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-inheritance-lab' title='Ruby Inheritance Lab'>Ruby Inheritance Lab</a> on Learn.co and start learning to code for free.</p>